akazemian/untrained_models_of_visual_cortex/README.md

 The code has been tested on Python==3.12

 ### Python dependencies
-The following is a list of python libraries with version numbers required to run all scripts:
+The following is a list of python libraries required to run all scripts:
 ```
 pillow
 opencv-python